Parents’ Guide to Supporting the College Admissions Process

 Sometimes parents also micro-manage their student’s extracurricular activities.
 While there is a role for parents to encourage their students to explore interests and find opportunities, this sometimes tips over into parents curating a list of activities and projects they think their student should do.
 Again, admissions officers are experts at figuring out when students are truly passionate about their extracurricular activities, and when they’ve been forced into extracurricular involvement.

-How Admissions Counseling Bridges the Gap
+How College Admissions Counseling Bridges the Gap

 College counselors offer personalized 1-on-1 college admissions guidance and feedback on the college list and college essays.
 This guidance is tailored to your student’s academic and extracurricular profile, their major and career interests, and their desired college setting.